-Ever since its first confirmed case in December 2019, the 2019 Novel Coronavirus (also known as the Wuhan virus, 2019-nCoV, or COVID-19) has been compared to another strain of coronavirus: the SARS (Severe Acute Respiratory Syndrome) related Coronavirus.
-While they have similarities - both are coronaviruses that originated from bats and transmitted to humans via consumption - humankind has taken the lessons from the 2003 SARS outbreak to heart and applied them in the fight against the 2019 Novel Coronavirus.
+Ever since its first confirmed case in December 2019, COVID-19 (also known as 2019-nCoV, the 2019 Novel Coronavirus, or simply coronavirus) has been compared to another strain of coronavirus: the SARS (Severe Acute Respiratory Syndrome) related Coronavirus.
+While they have similarities - both are coronaviruses that were transmitted to humans via consumption - humankind has taken the lessons from the 2003 SARS outbreak to heart and applied them in the fight against COVID-19.

 One of these lessons is the use of technology in healthcare.
 During the SARS outbreak, authorities were unable to fully harness the power of technology because of the shortage of data needed to feed artificial intelligence systems; such systems were also not as powerful as they are now.